 Next is the waterfall that made me want to come back to Lombok: Tiu Kelep.

-However if you’d like to get it to yourself, it’s easy to navigate to from Senaru, the base of Rinjani, and best visited in the early morning before the crowds arrive.
-There were other people there when I visited later in the afternoon, however I was able to get some shots without others in them with clever camera angles.
+It’s best to go in the early morning before the crowds arrive.
+Even though I visited later in the afternoon, I was still able to get some shots without others in them (thanks to clever camera angles).

-Tiu Teja is another waterfall in the area that I wanted to see but didn’t have time for during the long drive up from Kuta to Senaru.
+Tiu Teja is another waterfall in the area that I wanted to see.
+Unfortunately, I didn’t have enough time because of the long drive up from Kuta to Senaru.
 If you have the time to stop by, it looks amazing in photos.
 It’s also one of the items on my map.

-If you’d rather not drive yourself from Kuta up to Senaru, you can hire a driver to take you up and to stop by the waterfalls on the way.
-The cost is usually around 750,000 IDR.
+If you’d rather not drive yourself from Kuta or Selong Belanak to Senaru, you can hire a driver who will stop by the waterfalls on the way.
+The cost is usually around 1,000,000 IDR.
 Ary with Fury Lombok was recommended by a friend.
 He has a nice roomy SUV.
 You can contact him here.

-I highly recommend prioritizing trekking Rinjani during your time on Lombok.
-It’s one of my favorite things I’ve done in Indonesia.
-The whole trek is picturesque, with impressive views of Bali, the Gilis, and beyond on a clear day.
+I highly recommend prioritizing trekking Rinjani during your time in Lombok.
+It’s one of my favorite things to do in Indonesia because of the impressive views of Bali, the Gilis, and beyond on a clear day.
+The trek is so picturesque!

-Most treks last for 3 days/2 nights and depart from either Senaru or Sembalun.
-I recommend starting in Senaru and finishing in Sembalun so that you summit Rinjani for sunrise on the final day rather than on the second day.
-It’s a nice way to finish it off.
-The trek also takes you past the caldera lake pictured above, to hot springs, and along gorgeous scenery.
+Most treks last for 3 days/2 nights and depart from Senaru or Sembalun.
+I suggest starting in Senaru and finishing in Sembalun so that you summit Rinjani for sunrise on the final day rather than the second day.
+It’s the best way to finish it off.
+The trek also takes you past the caldera lake (pictured above), to hot springs, and along gorgeous scenery.

-I also feel it’s a pretty cheap activity all things considered.
+Rinjani treks are also pretty affordable all things considered.
 Most packages include a night of accommodation in Senaru, porters, guides, all the gear you need, and food on the trail.
-Always book in person once on Lombok instead of ahead of time online.
+It’s best to book in-person on Lombok instead of in-advance online.
 The price is always negotiable!
-You can ask anyone from the people working at restaurants and guest houses in Senaru to the guys with the stands in Kuta.
+You can ask anyone from the people working at restaurants in Sembulan, to the staff at your guest house in Senaru, or the guys at the stands in Kuta.
 Shop around for a price you find agreeable.
-I understand the pricing these days is usually around 200,000 IDR.
-It will vary depending on how good the gear is, how nice the food is, the group size and whether or not you want camp chairs and a toilet tent.

 I recommend Rozak as a guide.
 I went with him for my Bukit Pergasingan hike (mentioned next) and adored his thoughtfulness and fun-loving personality.
 You can contact him at [email protected] (feel free to mention me, and that I said to give you a good price 😉 ).